motelangela07/AppLearn/README.md

 ![3](https://github.com/user-attachments/assets/b7801d93-d339-4de5-818c-c6e913c81968)

 **Description:** The image shows the inside of the hamburger navigation bar within the TimeMinder app.
 The menu features several options for users to enhance their productivity and time management skills.
-These options include "Key Concepts and Tips," which provides foundational knowledge and advice, "Productivity Tools," offering access to various productivity-enhancing tools, "Productivity Techniques," which shares methods and strategies for improving productivity, and "Educational Clip," featuring educational video content.
+These options include "Key Concepts and Tips," which provides foundational knowledge and advice, "Productivity Tools," offering access to various productivity-enhancing tools, "Productivity Techniques," which shares methods and strategies for improving productivity, "Educational Clip," featuring educational video content, and Set Timer drawer allowing users to configure countdown timer.

 ![4](https://github.com/user-attachments/assets/8b502a5a-2e47-41e7-9891-9a4a5008f4f5)